 Key inputs such as estimated pattern of consumption, asset condition and useful life required extensive professional judgement and impact significantly on the final determination of fair value.
+There has been no change to the valuation process during the period.

 Stormwater Drainage Infrastructure